-In the afternoon, visit Witch Hill (Cerro Brujo) where you will explore one of the most beautiful beaches in the Galapagos.
-Be tantalized by the texture and sight of the powdered, soft white sand.
+In the afternoon, visit Witch Hill (Cerro Brujo) where you will explore one of the most beautiful beaches in the Galapagos with the tantalizing sight and texture of powdered, soft, white sand.
 With a colony of sea lions and blue-footed boobies, this scenic place is bustling with life.
 Just beyond the beach is a lagoon, thriving with egrets and great blue herons.
 The turquoise water and abundant marine life invite you to snorkel in their midst.

-Today, visit two sites on Floreana Island.
-In the morning, visit the famous Post Office Bay, where 18th century whalers left a wooden barrel for use as an unofficial mail box.
-The custom continues to this day with Galapagos visitors.
-So, don't forget your postcards!
+In the morning visit the famous Post Office Bay where 18th century whalers left a wooden barrel for use as an unofficial mail box.
+This custom continues today so don't forget your postcards!